ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 - **Relatively high learning curve:**: If you want the system to be completely reproducible and avoid pitfalls caused by improper use, you need to learn about the entire design of Nix and manage the system in a declarative manner.
 You cannot blindly use `nix-env -i` (which is similar to `apt-get install`).
 - **Chaotic documentation**: Firstly, Nix Flakes is still an experimental feature, and there are currently relatively few documents introducing it.
 Secondly, most of the Nix community's documentation only introduces the old `nix-env`/`nix-channel`.
 If you want to start learning Nix directly from Nix Flakes, you need to refer to a large number of old documents and extract what you need from them.
 In addition, some of Nix's current core functions are not well-documented (such as `imports` and Nixpkgs Module System), so it is best to look at the source code to understand them.
 - ~~Relatively few packages~~: Retract this one.
-The official claim is that nixpkgs has [80000+](https://search.nixos.org/packages) packages, and indeed, most packages can be found in nixpkgs。
+The official claim is that nixpkgs has [80000+](https://search.nixos.org/packages) packages, and indeed, most packages can be found in nixpkgs.
 - **Relatively high disk space usage**: To ensure that the system can be rolled back at any time, Nix preserves all historical environments by default, which can take up a lot of disk space.
 Although you can manually clean up old historical environments periodically with `nix-collect-garbage`, it is still recommended to buy a larger hard drive.

 ### Summary